This Year’s Theme: “I see the driver. The driver sees me.”

 Move school bus safety week to the same week that the school year begins, or a week or so before - A tough call when so much is already going on the first week of the new school year.
 Regardless, school bus safety is a critical part of returning to school.
 School bus safety promoted during the new school year’s student registration activities is an excellent time to also present last chance bus rider registration.
 Bus rider expectations can be provided at that time, a bus safety form signed by the parent, perhaps also signed by the rider, along with answering any questions parents may have.

-Free materials for your newsletters,
+Free materials for your newsletters, letters, memos and training materials |

 School bus transportation providers, school bus drivers, and kids that believe they ‘own the roads’ hurt our industry and threaten the safety of all on the roads - The school bus is a huge hazard and a gigantic blind spot when stopped on a busy street or road, even when the stop sign and crossing lights are activated.
 Providers that ignore this reality are setting up all other bus stop safety elements for an eventual tragedy.